 In the 1840's and 1850's the town stopped growing due to the alternate means of transportation.
 Railroads were a huge development and the use of the trails around Strawtown ceased.
 The cities that were closest to railroads prospered, while Strawtown was 4 miles from the nearest railroad.

 Strawtown Koteewi Park Today

+The Taylor Center of Natural HistoryThe Taylor Center of Natural History was named after the former landowner and opened in 2005 to serve as an educational and interpretive centerpiece of the park.
 The facility includes an exhibit area showcasing information on the park and archaeological finds, a classroom for educating student and visitor groups, a laboratory to clean and catalog artifacts, and a curation room and research headquarters.
 All archaeological resources on display have been gathered by professional archaeologists and have been obtained following Indiana State Law.

 Koteewi Trace is an outdoor interpretive exhibit with life sized replica structures of Native American Dwellings and a mock archaeological excavation.